ple6/QuickApps/README.md

 # Project Overview
 * Create a resume for the user using a form with their inputs
-* Aggregates tech job listings based on user's preferences
+* Aggregates tech job listings based on user's preferences and resume
 * Provides information on the company and ratings from Glass Door
 * Lets the user apply to selected job listings using information from their created resume
 * Keeps track of user's applications